Enhancing Agentic RL with Progressive Reward Shaping and Value-based Sampling Policy Optimization: Methodology

-A naive approach would be uniform sampling from $B_j^{\sigma^2 >= \varepsilon }$.
+A naive approach would be uniform sampling from $B^{\sigma_{x}^2 >= \varepsilon }$.
 However, we argue this can be improved.
-The insight of VSPO is "prioritize samples with higher learning value".
+The insight of VSPO is "prioritize samples with higher learning value tasks".

-\textbf{The learning value of task.} During the training process of GRPO, there are two types of tasks are prone to zero advantages:

-\begin{itemize} \item To easy task: all rollouts of the task achieve the same high reward, indicating the model $\mathcal{M}$ already proficient in solving this task. \item To hard task: all rollouts receive the same low reward, which means model $\mathcal{M}$ lacks the necessary capability. \end{itemize}

-To measure the value of task $x$, we reinterpret the reward mean $\mu_x$ and varience $\sigma^2_x$ of rollouts group of $x$ in GRPO. $\sigma^2_x$ reflects the policy's uncertainty in solving $x$.
-The higher the $\sigma^2_x$, the more gradient signals it contains. $\mu_x$ implies the average ability for $\mathcal{M}$ to solve $x$.
-The higher the $\mu_x$, the better $x$ is solved by $\mathcal{M}$.
+\textbf{The learning value of task.} To measure the value of task $x$, we reinterpret the reward mean $\mu_x$ and varience $\sigma^2_x$ of rollouts group $G_x$ in GRPO. \begin{itemize} \item $\mu_x$ implies the average ability for $\mathcal{M}$ to solve $x$.
+The higher the $\mu_x$, the better $x$ is solved by $\mathcal{M}$. \item $\sigma_{x}^2$ reflects the policy's uncertainty in solving $x$ or the diversity of exploration.
+The higher the $\sigma^2_x$, the more rollouts $G_x$ contains with relatively high and low rewards, that is to say, more gradient signals it contains. \end{itemize}

-Based on the above insights, we define the value score of $x$ as:
+We believe that the more difficult it is for $\mathcal{M}$ to solve and the more gradient signals the task contains have richer learning value.
+Based on the above insights, we define the value score of task $x$ as: